 The ideal thickness is around 1/4-inch.
 I find that when I use my rolling pin with the measured removable rings on each end, the job is effortless.
 My chilled batter is always the correct thickness throughout.

-When it’s time to cut the cookies into neat little squares, use something like this bench scraper to measure the cuts.
-That way your baked goodies will be more uniform in size.
+To cut the cookies into neat little squares, I use my bench scraper to measure the cuts.
+That way, the baked goodies are always uniform in size.

 Your Espresso Chocolate Chip Shortbread Cookies are ready to enjoy.